Black hole spacetimes with dark matter spikes: Energy-momentum tensor and backreaction effects: discussion

 \section{discussion}

 In this work, we have studied the energy-momentum tensor of a DM spike formed through the adiabatic growth of a BH within a galactic halo, and investigated its backreaction on the spacetime geometry.
 Within the Einstein cluster framework, by adopting the Hernquist density profile as a representative example of DM halo and employing parameters consistent with those of the Milky Way, we derived a statistical formulation of the full tensor, explicitly including the kinetic contribution to the energy density and the anisotropic pressure arising from noncircular orbits.
 Our results show that the kinetic term enhances the total energy density near the spike by approximately 50\% compared with the rest-mass component, while a small but nonvanishing radial pressure introduces mild anisotropy in the stress tensor.
-Using this tensor as a fixed source in the Einstein equations, we numerically obtained a static, spherically symmetric metric modified by the DM distribution.
-The resulting spacetime exhibits a slight but measurable deviation from the Schwarzschild solution—roughly a factor of two larger than that found in previous treatments considering only the mass density.
-Furthermore, the derived energy–momentum tensor satisfies all standard energy conditions, confirming the internal consistency of the model and the physical viability of our relativistic description of the DM spike.
+We investigate the backreaction of the DM spike on spacetime, beginning with an analysis within a perturbative framework.
+Using the energy-momentum tensor of DM spike as a fixed source in the equations for a combined metric, we numerically obtained a static, spherically symmetric solution modified by the DM distribution.
+The resulting spacetime exhibits a slight but measurable deviation from the Schwarzschild solution --- roughly a factor of two larger than that found in previous treatments considering only the mass density.
+Furthermore, the derived energy-momentum tensor satisfies all standard energy conditions, confirming the internal consistency of the model and the physical viability of our relativistic description of the DM spike.

 Compared with previous treatments that modeled the DM spike as a static or purely circular-orbit fluid \cite{Chakraborty:2024gcr}, our approach provides a more realistic and dynamical description of the system.
 The inclusion of kinetic energy and radial pressure naturally leads to stronger deviations of the metric than in earlier simplified analyses, while remaining physically justified since realistic DM spikes around supermassive BHs are expected to be extremely dilute and to generate only weak gravitational fields.
-This confirms that the semi-consistent iterative procedure employed here captures the dominant physical effects of the DM backreaction while maintaining computational tractability.
+This confirms that the semiconsistent iterative procedure employed here captures the dominant physical effects of the DM backreaction while maintaining computational tractability.